-In the present time, we have many serious swordsmiths.
-I am a good friends with two of them personally.
-One is Yoshindo Yoshihara (吉原義人) and the other is Tsunahiro Yamamura (山村綱廣).
-We met each other when we were still the early 20s before each of us got married.
+In the present time, there are many serious swordsmiths in Japan.
+I am a good friend of two of them.
+One is Mr. Yoshihara Yoshindo (吉原義人), and the other is Mr. Yamamura Tsunahiro (山村綱廣).
+I met them when we were in our 20s, still single.

-Yamamura-kun (we put kun after the last name for a male friend and san for female friend) and I were students at Mori Sensei‘s sword class together.
-He was a top student, I was almost the last.
-He is the direct descendants of Goro Nyudo Masamune (五郎入道正宗) 24th generation.
-He now has his studio near Kamakura station.
-But back then, he had a store right in front of Hachiman-Gu Shrine (八幡宮).
+Yamamura-kun (we put “kun” at the end for male friends and “san” for female friends) and I were students at Mori Sensei‘s sword class together.
+He was the top student; I was almost the last.
+He is the direct line of Goro Nyudo Masamune (五郎入道正宗), the 24th generation.
+He now has a studio near Kamakura Station.
+But back then, he had a store almost in front of the Hachiman-gu Shrine (八幡宮) in Kamakura.

 We had one more person, Mr. Kurokawa (黒川), in our group.
 He is the owner of a big sword store in Tokyo, “Soken-do (霜剣堂).”
 We were all Kamakura residents then.
 We used to get together at Yamamura-kun’s store in front of the Hachiman-gu Shrine, having a good time and joking around in the store.

 To order a sword, you can contact: Yoshihara Yoshindo (吉原義人) 8-17-11 Takasago, Katsushika-Ku, Tokyo 125-0054 Japan Tel (03) 3607 – 5255